rust-lang/book/second-edition/nostarch/chapter15.md

 `Deref::deref` twice to turn `&Mp3` into `&Vec<u8>` and then into `&[T]` to match the signature of `compress_mp3`.
 That means we get to do less typing!
-Rust will analyze types through `Deref::deref` as many times as it needs to in order to get a reference to match the parameter's type, when the `Deref` trait is defined for the types involved.
+Rust will analyze types through `Deref::deref` as many times as it needs to in order to get a reference to match the parameter’s type, when the `Deref` trait is defined for the types involved.
 The indirection is resolved at compile time, so there is no run-time penalty for taking advantage of deref coercion.

-There's also a `DerefMut` trait for overriding `*` on `&mut T` for use in assignment in the same fashion that we use `Deref` to override `*` on `&T`s.
+There’s also a `DerefMut` trait for overriding `*` on `&mut T` for use in assignment in the same fashion that we use `Deref` to override `*` on `&T`s.

 Rust does deref coercion when it finds types and trait implementations in three